rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - The isloggedintorubriksupportportal subcommand takes no arguments.
 - Returns SupportPortalStatusReply.
+### isreplacenodetprconfigured
+Check if Replace Cluster Node Quorum Authorization policy is set on the cluster.

+- There is a single argument of type System.String.
+- Returns System.Boolean.
 ### issfdcreachable
 Is Rubrik Suppport Portal reachable from this deployment.